How to Visit Grand Teton National Park and Jackson Hole in One Day (Itinerary)

 - Schwabacher Landing:

-- Many photographers flock to Schwabacher Landing for its stunning reflections of the Grand Tetons in the calm waters of the Snake River.
+- Many photographers go to Schwabacher Landing for its stunning reflections of the Grand Tetons in the calm waters of the Snake River.
 Make a stop here for a short photo op

 - Oxbow Bend: